pitastrudl/wekanwiki/Backup.md

 The script automatically deletes backups that are older then the specified value of retention in the yaml file.

-This script only outputs something in case of failure.
+This script outputs the result of the mongodump as you would see it when dumping manually.
+Otherwise it only outputs something in case of failure.
 To enable informative output even in case of success, remove all the # before the lines containing "print ...."

 ```py
 #!/usr/bin/env python3